endymion1818/deliciousreverie-2023/src/pages/posts/towards-better-rehydration.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Towards better hydration - Delicious Reverie"
+title: "Towards better hydration"
 description: "I came across a tool recently that I'm really excited about ... it's something that I think can solve one of the most pressing concerns in JavaScript development: rehydration.
 "
-categories:
+tags: javascript, react
 datePublished: 2021-05-08
 ---